ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/NFH.FileEmbed.md

 # C# FileEmbed

 A source generator for embedding resource files directly into your assembly.
-Access them as a `ReadOnlySpanAndrei<byte>`, with no allocations or reflection needed.
+Access them as a `ReadOnlySpan<byte>`, with no allocations or reflection needed.

 Add the package to your application using